Chapter 14 BWV 78 Jesu, der du meine Seele

 Bach must often have composed movements of this kind in a single evening.
 One wonders if he may have put his pipe down on his composing desk after creating a jewel of this kind and allowed himself to think, 'Well, that was a good evening's work'.

-The rest of the cantata, though certainly not musically weak, comes as something of an anti-climax after the opening movements (see also C 109, vol 1 chapter 23).
+The rest of the cantata, though certainly not musically weak, comes as something of an anti-climax after the two opening movements (see also C 109, vol 1 chapter 23).
 The tenor recitative is long and somewhat self absorbed with the individual's transgressions and failings, exacerbated by wide melodic leaps, the weird and disjunctive bass line and seemingly unrelated harmonies.
 The images are of sin, corruption and disease; and those who, at the time, criticized Bach for his operatic and overly dramatic expression, should have examined his texts a little more closely for he is only following where the words have led him.
 Six lines of text are quoted from the hymn, including those at the beginning and end but Bach makes no use of the melody.

 The tenor aria is accompanied by continuo and flute obbligato, presumably employing the skilled flautist whose services Bach was fortunate enough to play for him at this time.
 The first section of the text describes the joy arising from a heart cleansed and made pure.
 The middle section expresses confidence that, even should the devil renew his attacks, the Saviour's support will continue.

 Once again Bach surprises us in his choice of major and minor keys.
 One may have thought that the joy expressed in the opening lines would imply a major key and the threat of the devil the minor.
 In fact Bach reverses this expectation.
 The joy is there, uplifted by the sparkling flute, but it is muted, presumably due to the ever present perils of Satan’s potential interventions.